 - Students who are English learners must take the ESL placement test. - All students admitted to Lehigh Carbon Community College are required to complete the college skills assessment.
 Students may be eligible for testing exemptions based on high school or college work.
 For a complete list of exemptions, please visit our website at www.lccc.edu/exemptions.
 High school or college transcripts are required for exemptions.
-Students whose first language is not English must complete the English as a Second Language assessment.
-Students must complete the assessment prior to registering for any class. - Skills assessment scores will be valid for a period of two years from the date that the test was completed.

-- Students who wish to appeal any assessment or placement decision imposed by these policies may do so by contacting the appropriate Academic Dean. - Additional assessment tools are required for placement in the following subject areas: biology, chemistry and typing.
+Students must complete the assessment prior to registering for any class. - Skills assessment scores will be valid for a period of two years from the date that the test was completed. - Students who wish to appeal any assessment or placement decision imposed by these policies may do so by contacting the appropriate Academic Dean. - Additional assessment tools are required for placement in the following subject areas: biology, chemistry and typing.
 Students with previous educational or work experience should complete the appropriate assessments for correct course placement.
 A typing placement test is available for advanced placement but is not required.